 - On the Available Integrations, click Email Requests.

 - On Install Email Requests Integrations window, provide a name of the Integration, select the Request Type as Change, upload an Image file if required and click Install.
-The new email integration appears on the Email Requests Integration page.
+The new email integration is displayed on the Email Requests Integration page.

 - Click the copy icon in Incoming Email Address.

-- While composing Change Request email, provide the following in the email fields:
+- While composing Change Request email, enter the following in the email fields:

 - To: Incoming Email Address